Skip to content

 1. Sign up to NOUMENA Cloud

-2. Create a new tenant and a new application in the NOUMENA Cloud portal (more details here on application creation, if needed)
+2. Create a new tenant and a new application in the NOUMENA Cloud portal (more details here on application creation, if needed).
+Pay attention to the resulting tenant and application slugs, as displayed in the portal.noumena.cloud/<tenant-slug>/<app-slug> URL of your application.

-3. Zip the NPL source code in the api/src/main directory, e.g. by running the following command from the root of the cloned repository:
+4. Deploy the NPL source code by running the following command from the npl-demo/ root of the cloned repository and replacing $YOUR_TENANT_SLUG and $YOUR_APP_SLUG with the slugs you noted in the previous step:

-5. Change the webapp/.env file to match your NOUMENA Cloud tenant and application
+5. Change the webapp/.env file to match your NOUMENA Cloud tenant and application.
+Make sure to use the tenant and application slugs rather than the full names

 6. Build the frontend: